 Pull means you want to pick up data when it’s required.
 For example, if you run a six-monthly Security audit of your applications, then you may only want a Survey Broadcast that runs every six months.

-Even if the application information has changed in the meantime, your Security team aren’t going to do anything with that data until the next audit, so six-monthly is fine.
+Even if the application information has changed in the meantime, your Security team isn’t going to do anything with that data until the next audit, so six-monthly is fine.

 For other factors to consider when setting the schedule, see working with timing in Broadcasts.